sllorente/P_GEMM_check/README.md

 ```
 $ make
 ```
-It is assumed that the intel compilers are installed, and the environment variables are properly set.s
+It is assumed that the intel compilers are installed, and the environment variables are properly set.

 ## Run test
 ```